Skip to content

 • Human Values

-In Data Structure A circular linked list is a list in which there is no None link. and the link of the last node refers to the first node. each node has a successor and all the nodes form a circle.
+Circular Linked List – In Data Structure, a circular linked list is a list in which there is no None link. and the link of the last node refers to the first node.
+Each node has a successor, and all the nodes form a circle.

-to perform the operations on a circular linked list we generally and will need to store the reference of the last node of the list. because if we store the reference of the first node then we don’t perform operations such as insertion, deletion, etc in constant time. and we need to traverse the whole linked list.
+To perform the operations on a circular linked list, we will generally need to store the reference to the last node of the list. because if we store the reference of the first node, then we can’t perform operations such as insertion, deletion, etc in constant time.
+And we need to traverse the whole linked list.
+So, to perform all the operations in constant time, we always store the reference to the last node.

-we also use the circular linked list to implement the other data structure like the implementation of a queue. because the insertions and deletions in the queue take constant time using a circular linked list.
+We also use the circular linked list to implement other data structure like the implementation of a queue. because the insertions and deletions in the queue take constant time using a circular linked list.

 class Node(object):